-Manage confirmed cases of Coronavirus amongst the school community Contain any outbreak by following local health protection team advice.
-These points must be followed in every case where they are relevant As a result, any member of the school community who becomes unwell, is isolated quickly and appropriate action is taken to minimise the risk of infection.
-Poor management of pupil numbers reduces the ability of pupils and staff to practice social distancing.
+Local restrictions tiers and National lockdown Additional implications Update 5/1/21 Personal Protective Equipment PPE must be worn by staff caring for the child while they await collection if a distance of 2 metres cannot be maintained (such as for a very young child or a child with complex needs).
+More information on PPE use can be found in the safe working in education, childcare and children's social care settings, including the use of personal protective equipment (PPE) guidance.
+Update 05/01/21 Poor management of pupil numbers reduces the ability of pupils and staff to practice social distancing.
 High Schools must do everything possible minimise contacts and mixing while delivering a broad and balanced curriculum.
 The overarching principle to apply is reducing the number of contacts between children and staff.
 This can be achieved through keeping groups separate (in bubbles) and through maintaining distance between individuals.
-These are not alternative options and both measures will help, but the balance between them will change depending on: • children's ability to distance • the layout of the school • the feasibility of keeping distinct groups separate while offering a broad curriculum Staff can still swap between classrooms As a result, staff and pupils are clear about where they should be, the times that they should be there and what they are delivering. • Avoid wherever possible putting the entire bubble together.
-If they do all sit in the hall, ensure that they are as spaced out as possible i.e not sitting closely to each other • Children sit in their class bubbles for lunch and have separate play areas outside.
+These are not alternative options and both measures will help, but the balance between them will change depending on: • children's ability to distance • the layout of the school • the feasibility of keeping distinct groups separate while offering a broad curriculum.
+Staff can still work in more than one classroom, but the school is working to reduce this as much as possible.
+As a result, staff and pupils are clear about where they should be, the times that they should be there and what they are delivering. • Children sit in their class bubbles for lunch and have separate play areas outside.
 Wet play is in the class bubble in the classroom.
-Low Medium IB 02/09/20 20 Ongoing
+Classroom procedures Low Mediu m IB 02/09/20 20 Ongoing